laurelmorris/digital/README.md

-# digital
+# Digital

-Analysis code for: "Relationships between depression, anxiety, and motivation in the real-world: Effects of physical activity and screentime"
+Analysis code for: "Digital measures of activity and motivation impact depression and anxiety in the real world"